 This Reference group is a collective body of individuals, which have the common interest of developing and implementing a holistic approach for Multicultural Affairs within Gladstone Area.

 The IRG gets together once a month on the last Wednesday of every month at the Community Advisory service between 5.30 and 7.00 pm.
 If you would like to participate please call Multicultural Community Relations Officer at the Community Advisory Service on 07 4976 6300.

 To read the IRG Overview and Terms of Reference click here.

 Gladstone Regional Council leading on Cultural Diversity implementations

 Gladstone Region is proudly a cultural diverse community, in which multiculturalism is not only appreciated but also encouraged.

-Gladstone Regional Council is implementing a number of strategies to increase its level of readiness to deliver services for all Gladstone residents including:
+Currently, Gladstone Regional Council is delivering a number of strategies to increase its level of Cultural responsiveness and readiness to deliver services for all Gladstone residents including: